 - Sign-Out Everywhere: The Security info page offers a “Sign out Everywhere” option for added security.
 If you’ve lost a device or suspect it’s been compromised, use this option to prevent unauthorized access to your data.
 It logs your account out of all sessions and devices, including the one you’re using.
 Note that there might be a delay of up to an hour before the sign-out process is completed.
 If you have multiple accounts on the lost device, be sure to sign out of all of them.

 How Managing and Changing Passwords Using Security Info is Beneficial to Admins?

-While the primary purpose of My Sign-Ins Security info (Public Preview) is to allow end users to manage and change passwords, it also offers significant advantages for administrators.
+While the primary goal of My Sign-Ins Security info is to empower end users to update passwords, it relieves admins from the burden of managing users’ password for frequent reset requests.
+Additionally, it also offers the following significant advantages for administrators: